 1. Indications for treatment: The decision to treat either immediately or in follow-up is guided by the risk of severe dysfunction or irreversible damage to major organs, risk of death, or the presence of incapacitating symptoms.
 Most treatment protocols incorporate a period of observation without treatment whenever possible.
 The main indications for urgent treatment are cardiac involvement, eye disease that has not responded to topical therapy, symptomatic hypercalcemia, neurologic involvement, or severe disfiguring skin lesions.
 Parenchymal lung disease with severe functional impairment on presentation (vital capacity and/or DLCO <50% predicted) and progressive pulmonary disease with functional deterioration in the last 6 to 12 months are considered by many experts to be treatment indications.

 2. First-line treatment: Oral corticosteroids: Prednisone.
 Start with 0.5 mg/kg or 20 to 40 mg/d for 6 to 12 weeks with dose reduction thereafter to a maintenance dose of 5 to 10 mg/d over a period of 6 months.
-A minimum of 12 months of therapy is often advised to prevent relapse.
+A minimum of 6 to 12 months of therapy is often advised to prevent relapse.
 Alternative immunosuppressive agents are considered in patients who fail to respond to corticosteroids or in whom a maintenance prednisone dose of >15 to 20 mg/d is required.
 Methotrexate is the first-choice add-on, with a target dose in the range of 15 to 20 mg/wk.
 Folic acid should be use in conjuncture with methotrexate to reduce the risk of toxicity and increase compliance.
 Agents such as azathioprine, mycophenolate mofetil, antimalarial drugs, and in severe refractory disease infliximab are considered if the initial second-line therapy fails.
 In patients with persistent cough, airflow obstruction, or both, consider inhaled corticosteroids.
+Patients presenting with fatigue should be offered a systematic approach to fatigue management.

-3. Lung transplantation is reserved for patients with end-stage pulmonary fibrosis, especially in the presence of concomitant pulmonary hypertension.
+3. Lung transplant is reserved for patients with advanced pulmonary fibrosis, especially in the presence of concomitant pulmonary hypertension.

 For the first 2 years from diagnosis perform follow-up studies to assess organs previously involved using the least invasive methods.
 For pulmonary involvement perform chest radiography, spirometry, and DLCO measurements every 3 to 6 months and then annually for ≥3 years from the discontinuation of treatment or induction of sustained remission.
 Monitor for new involvement of common target organs annually or sooner, depending on symptoms.